No-communication theorem: Informal overview

+The proof proceeds by defining how the total Hilbert space H can be split into two parts, HA and HB, describing the subspaces accessible to Alice and Bob.
+The total state of the system is described by a density matrix σ.
 The goal of the theorem is to prove that Bob cannot in any way distinguish the pre-measurement state σ from the post-measurement state P(σ).
 This is accomplished mathematically by comparing the trace of σ and the trace of P(σ), with the trace being taken over the subspace HA.
 Since the trace is only over a subspace, it is technically called a partial trace.
-Key to this step is the assumption that the (partial) trace adequately summarizes the system from Bob's point of view.
+Key to this step is that the (partial) trace adequately summarizes the system from Bob's point of view.
 That is, everything that Bob has access to, or could ever have access to, measure, or detect, is completely described by a partial trace over HA of the system σ.
-Again, this is a reasonable assumption, as it is a part of standard quantum mechanics.
 The fact that this trace never changes as Alice performs her measurements is the conclusion of the proof of the no-communication theorem.